 The land around Molalla is some of the most fertile farmland people have ever cultivated.
 Here we grow fruits, vegetables, flowers, Christmas trees and of course, fun.

 Head out to Alpacas at Marquam Hill Ranch to hang out with some adorable alpacas.
-If you're feeling particularly flexible, go during the summer when they hold Alpaca Yoga classes during the evenings.
+Their on-farm store is filled with unique items made from alpaca fiber.
+This luxurious fiber feels so good next to the skin.
+Find something special for a loved one or maybe something just for yourself.
+From clothing to stuffed animals, we are sure you will find that perfect gift.
+And if you're feeling particularly flexible, go during the summer when they hold Alpaca Yoga classes during the evenings.

 Out In The Garden Nursery specializes in shade plants specifically for your garden.
 You won't find rows of big box store style flowers that everyone has at their house.
 Out In The Garden provides unique plants specifically for their ability to grow here and for their beauty.
 And while there, be sure to stop by and say hello to the adorable and friendly goats that will be clamoring for your attention.